is storing values of selected variables with a time stamp into memory and on disk of the computer (this is done by the PmTrend

 graphic ActiveX item) or kept for the next analyses.

 The PmTrend object serves for both historical (on disk) and memory trends (only in computer memory).
 The trend server is the PROMOTIC application in which one or more PmTrend objects are used.
 Each PmTrend object represents a group on the trend server that is unambiguously identified by the Group ID identifier string.

 For the detailed description of creating trends, see PROMOTIC Coursebook - chapter Trends.
-For the examples see Example of creating client/server trends.

 - Client/server architecture.

 - Backup system of storing on disk or into a recurrent file.
 The size (specified by time or number of lines) of one backup file and the number of these backup files is defined at the backup system.
 The oldest backup is deleted after the number of backups is reached and a new backup is created.